 The Great Outdoor Gym Company helps the NHS Forest plant new woodlands

 The Great Outdoor Gym Company (TGO, http://www.tgogc.com/) is helping the Centre for Sustainable Healthcare's NHS Forest project (http://nhsforest.org/) to plant new woodlands at several healthcare sites across the UK.
-TGO generously sponsor one tree for the NHS Forest for each piece of outdoor gym equipment that they install, and they have now donated 2,000 trees to our charitable programme.
+TGO have generously sponsored more than 4,000 trees for the NHS Forest, and have pledged a further 300 trees to our charitable programme.

 Thanks to TGO's sponsorship, new woodlands have been created at Sky Edge, on Sheffield City Council's land, to mark the work of Dr Dilraj Sokhi, a Consultant Neurologist at Sheffield Teaching Hospital NHS Foundation Trust, who organised the tree planting event as a thank you to colleagues before leaving Sheffield to become a consultant in Kenya.
 His move is part of the World Health Organisation’s campaign to bridge the treatment gap for people with epilepsy in the developing world.